MathiMP/Devops/README.md

 # Self hosted runner
+- Self hosted are images hosted by users
+- You can also use images from a group

-- `runs-on:
+  example: `runs-on:
       group: ubuntu-runners
       labels: ubuntu-20.04-16core`
-- in this runner group check for runner image with this label . once it is available the job will run
+- In the above example github action will search for the runner group `ubuntu-runners` and further check for specific runner images with `ubuntu-20.04-16core` label .
+Once it is available the job will run

 # Container
 - You can make your tasks run inside container using container keyword